shivani1805/MLOps_FastAPI/README.md

 ## Dataset Used for This Lab
 **UCI Wine Dataset:** [https://archive.ics.uci.edu/dataset/109/wine](https://archive.ics.uci.edu/dataset/109/wine)
 - The dataset consists of **13 features**, **178 instances** and **3 target classes**.
-- For simplicity, only **4 features** are being used to train the decision tree model in this lab depending on the importance of the features:
+- For simplicity, only **4 features** are being used to train the Gaussian Naive Bayes model in this lab depending on the importance of the features:
   1. `alcohol`
   2. `flavanoids`
   3. `color_intensity`